Pastis: One of the Favorite Alcoholic Drinks of the French People

 In 1961, for example, he organized a petanque tournament with the collaboration of Michel Montana, the head of the newspaper “La Marseillaise”.
 This was a dazzling success.
 The “Mondial de la pétanque” even borrowed its name: Mondial Ricard – La Marseillaise à pétanque.
 The sixtieth edition of this tournament is scheduled for July 2021.
 It is one of the biggest pétanque tournaments in the world.

 From now on, pastis and pétanque are two inseparable friends.
 The little yellow one is at the top of the list of the drinks most appreciated by petanque lovers.
 Both thirst-quenching and affordable, it is perfect for a game of pétanque in the heat of the summer.
-By the way, you can read my article about the pétanque game: What is the French Game of Pétanque?
+By the way, you can read my article about the pétanque game: A Guide to Pétanque: A Typical French Lawn Game.

 Pastis is the most popular aniseed drink in France.
 The Ricard company, which is currently the leader of this product, has revealed that the annual consumption of pastis in France is 130 million liters.
 In other words, a person consumes an average of 2 liters of pastis per year.
 Note that Ricard makes an average of 40 – 50 million liters of annual sales.
 After comes the brand Pastis 51, then comes brands such as Duval, Berger, or Casanis.